 - Anonymity – Although there is no shame in suffering from an addiction, some people still have concerns about making their addiction public.
 They won’t want to let others know about what is going on.
 Online counseling offers them a sense of anonymity.
 Various group chat options are available that will allow you to participate without ever showing your face.

 - Flexibility – For people who are managing a career, studying at school, or have a family to take care of, going to an inpatient rehab center at this time may not be practical.
-Online counseling can be a good option for them.
+Online career counseling can be a good option for them.

 - Availability – For anyone who can not access rehab centers physically because of disability, lockdown, or other issues, online counseling is a viable treatment option.
 Due to the COVID-19 pandemic, many therapists have moved their practice to online-only options.
 That means you can reach out to your therapist whenever you are feeling an urge or craving.